 The income deduction order follows the noncustodial parent to each job in any state.
 It is the noncustodial parent’s responsibility to inform the Child Support Enforcement Program and the court each time he or she changes jobs.

 The Department of Revenue is the state agency responsible for Florida’s Child Support Enforcement Program.
-The DOR can locate noncustodial parents, establish paternity, get support orders andenforce support orders.

 Florida Statute 742.18, Disestablishment of Paternity or Termination of Child Support Obligation handles the unfortunate scenario where paternity was wrongly established.
-Some of the circumstances where a wrongly accused father can petition the court to disestablish (stop or reverse) paternity include:

 • Newly discovered evidence relating to the paternity of the child has come to the petitioner’s knowledge since the initial paternity determination or establishment of child support obligation.